fusion-jena/linted-data/contributing.md

 `FileCheck` is the most general check that applies to the structure of the tool.
 All non-abstract subclasses of this class need to process the file in its raw format.
-The failures detected in those classes can't be detected after parsing the file into a [Jena](https://jena.apache.org/) dataset.
+The failures detected in those classes can't be detected after parsing the file into a [Apache Jena](https://jena.apache.org/) dataset.

 **Example: `CheckRdfPrefixesReferToOneNamespace`**